stackforge/fuel-docs/infra/overview.rst

 * Jenkins slave with enabled slave function for ISO building and deployment testing.
 This can be done in different ways.
 For instance, you can create hiera role for such server with the values provided below.
-Please keep in mind that you have to explicitely set run_test and build_fuel_iso variables to true, as ones are not enabled by default.
+Please keep in mind that you have to explicitly set run_test and build_fuel_iso variables to true, as ones are not enabled by default.

    .. code-block:: ini